 A Montana native, Gage moved to Missoula in 2003 to attend the University of Montana where he received a BA in English Creative Writing and Literature in 2007.
 After graduation, he spent five years employed in the corporate world before finding his true calling with Adventure Cycling in the spring of 2012.
 While out of the office, Gage enjoys cycling, hiking, gardening, reading, and floating the rivers around Missoula.
 More than anything, he enjoys spending time with his wife Karen, their cats Toonces and Wednesday, and a tenacious pug named Napoleon.

-Originally from Vermont, Alison moved to Missoula in 2006 to attend the University of Montana, where she recieved her MFA in Creative Writing.
+Alison moved from her home state of Vermont to Missoula in 2006 to attend the University of Montana, where she recieved her MFA in Creative Writing.
 She arrived at Adventure Cycling Association in the fall of 2011 as the media/publications assistant.
 When out of the office, Alison writes poetry, drinks coffee with her boyfriend, Patrick, and rides her bike like it's her job.

 Darrah joined the Tours Department in August, 2013.
 With a masters degree in African History, Darrah spent most of the past 20 years as a public librarian and educator in California and Utah.
 Although she grew up close to the beach in San Diego and Hawaii, she has traded the surf and sand for the thrill of the Rocky Mountains of Utah and Montana.
 Darrah loves to travel and explore the world and enjoys a variety of outdoor activities especially camping, hiking, and cycling.
 Curiosity and adventure are the name of the game!
 Darrah recently moved to Missoula with her husband and golden retriever — she appreciates Missoula's diversity and its healthy vibe and feels privileged to call it home.